-The applicant is required to submit a department supplemental application, as well as the university application.
+The applicant is required to submit the university application and applicable application fee.

-Persons are admitted to the program for fall semester only.
+Persons are admitted to the program once a year with enrollment starting fall semester only.
 The deadline for submitting applications is December 1 of each year for admission the following fall semester.
 If space is available in the program, late applications will be considered.

-Requirements for the Doctor of Philosophy Degree in Special Education
+Requirements for the Doctor of Philosophy Degree in Special Education a.
+All of the following courses: